Miitel Nickel Mine

 Numerous high-quality underground exploration targets remain to be tested from within the mine, and it is possible that operations will recommence in the future.

 McMahon Nickel Mine

-In November 2007 Mincor took the decision to develop the ore bodies, for a total projected capital cost of $23 million.
-The revised Mineral Resource totalled 373,656 tonnes of ore at an average grade of 4.1% nickel, for a total of 15,170 tonnes of nickel metal.
-Approx. half this Resource has been placed into the initial Ore Reserve, some 7,734 tonnes of nickel metal.
+After acquiring the mine in 2007, Mincor discovered additional mineralisation and took the decision to develop the mine on the basis of a Mineral Resource of 373,656 tonnes of ore at an average grade of 4.1% nickel, for a total of 15,170 tonnes of nickel metal.
+Approximately half this Resource was then in the initial Ore Reserve, some 7,734 tonnes of nickel metal.

 In late 2008, following the collapse in the nickel price induced by the global financial crisis, Mincor suspended development of the decline at McMahon but continued mining reserves that had already been accessed.
 During 2010 Mincor restarted the main decline, and accessed the high-grade MNO3 ore body in December 2011.

 The mine continued to operate successfully until it was placed on care and maintenance in early 2014 following depletion of its known ore reserves.
 Additional underground exploration targets remain, however, and it is possible that the mine will restart in the future.

 Wannaway Nickel Mine